The Center for Student Success and Academic Counseling

 Minority Male Engagement

 A community designed to help males of color develop academically, socially, and professionally.
-Our current initiatives include Mentor-Coaching and First-Year male retreat.
+Our current initiatives include mentor-coaching, a males of color student group coalition, and a first-year male retreat.